giampaolo/pyftpdlib/docs/tutorial.rst

 Logging management
 ==================

-pyftpdlib uses the stdlib `logging`_ module to handle logs.
+pyftpdlib uses the stdlib `logging`_ module.
 If you don't configure logging pyftpdlib will do it for you.
 In order to configure logging you should do it *before* calling `FTPServer.serve_forever`_.
 Example which logs to a file:

 .. code-block:: python